Widget

 How the offline queue works

 // The widget automatically: // 1.
 Detects network loss via navigator.onLine + fetch failures // 2.
 Persists API requests to IndexedDB (database: "salesbooth_offline") // 3.
 Shows a queue badge: "2 deals pending sync" // 4.
 Replays the queue on reconnect using Idempotency-Key headers // 5.
-Removes successfully synced requests; keeps 5xx failures for retry // Listen for offline events const widget = document.querySelector('salesbooth-deal'); widget.addEventListener('offline.queued', (e) => { showBanner(`Deal saved offline. ${e.detail.queue_length} pending sync.`); }); widget.addEventListener('offline.synced', (e) => { showSuccess(`${e.detail.synced_count} deal(s) synced!`); });
+Removes successfully synced requests; keeps 5xx failures for retry // Listen for offline events const widget = document.querySelector('salesbooth-deal'); widget.addEventListener('salesbooth:offline', () => { showBanner('You are offline.
+Your deal will sync when connection is restored.'); }); widget.addEventListener('salesbooth:sync-completed', (e) => { showSuccess(`${e.detail.synced} deal(s) synced!`); });

 Idempotency guarantees